Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Quantum Annealing

 \section{Quantum Annealing}

-Quantum annealing is a metaheuristic approach to solving combinatorial optimization problems by exploiting quantum mechanical effects.
+Quantum annealing is a metaheuristic for solving combinatorial optimization problems by exploiting quantum-mechanical effects.
 Similar to classical simulated annealing, it seeks to find the global minimum of an energy landscape; however, it uses quantum tunneling to escape local minima more efficiently.
-A combinatorial optimization problem is typically formulated as an Ising model or an equivalent quadratic unconstrained binary optimization (QUBO) representation.
+A combinatorial optimization problem is typically formulated as an Ising model or an equivalent QUBO representation.
 The system is composed of interacting qubits that encode the problem variables.
 It evolves according to a time-dependent problem Hamiltonian, starting from an initial superposition of all possible states and gradually converging to the ground state, which encodes the optimal solution.
-This evolution is governed by the adiabatic theorem, which ensures that slow enough changes in the problem Hamiltonian preserve the system in its ground state~\cite{Goto2019,Lucas2014}.
+This evolution is governed by the adiabatic theorem, which ensures that sufficiently slow changes in the problem Hamiltonian keep the system in its ground state~\cite{Goto2019,Lucas2014}.

-Specialized hardware implementations of quantum annealing have been developed, also known as Ising machines.
-D-Wave's Advantage\texttrademark\ system (QA) is among the most prominent examples, featuring over 5,000 qubits and 35,000 couplers, where qubits interact according to programmable coefficients that define the problem Hamiltonian, with connectivity constraints requiring careful mapping of logical problem graphs onto the hardware topology.
+Specialized hardware implementations of quantum annealing, also known as Ising machines, have been developed.
+QA is among the most prominent examples, featuring over 5,000 qubits and 35,000 couplers, in which qubits interact according to programmable coefficients that define the problem Hamiltonian, with connectivity constraints requiring careful mapping of the logical problem graph onto the hardware topology.
 These limitations make embedding a critical step, as it can introduce overhead and reduce effective precision.
-Fujitsu's Digital Annealer (DA) is another example.
+DA is another example.
 It represents an application-specific complementary metal-oxide semiconductor (CMOS) hardware\footnote{\url{www.fujitsu.com/global/services/business-services/digital-annealer}} that emulates annealing behavior at room temperature.
 Unlike QA, which relies on cryogenic qubits, DA supports massively parallel simulated annealing and allows full connectivity between binary decision variables.
-Its latest generation, i.e., Quantum-Inspired Integrated Optimization software (QIIO), can handle tens of thousands of binary decision variables with high numerical precision and introduces advanced techniques, such as parallel tempering, which runs multiple replicas at different temperatures to avoid local minima~\cite{Yin2023}.
+Its latest generation, i.e., QIIO, can handle tens of thousands of binary decision variables with high numerical precision and introduces advanced techniques, such as parallel tempering, which runs multiple replicas at different temperatures to avoid local minima~\cite{Yin2023}.

 In this study, the implementation is based on spin decision variables.
 Therefore, the binary bitstrings obtained from QIIO are converted into spin representations using the standard transformation $s_i = 2x_i -1$, where $s_i$ and $x_i$ denote the spin and binary variables, respectively.